severdia/shakespeare-obsidian/vault/My Scripts/+About This Folder.md

 ID: shakespeare-myscripts
 ---

-This folder is where you should store your scripts.
-If you want to create an edited version of any play, copy it here first, then make your edits.
+This folder is where your custom scripts are stored.
+If you want to create an edited version of any play, copy it here first before making edits.
+Follwing the instructions in the Introduction file.

 (Feel free to delete this file if you want.)